 With any of these types of properties learn what your clients need.
 Plotting a lot of data on a grid is likely not what they seek.
 You must tell the story and be able to communicate and support your conclusion.
 Learn what tools you already have in your toolbox that you can apply to each of these assignments.

-* Pending approval for 7 hours of CE (this requires attendance at the both sessions for the day including Keynote and Complex Properties).
+* Approved for CE (this requires attendance to all three sessions for the day including Keynote, Policy, UAD & Forms Redesign and Complex Properties).

 Wednesday, October 3, 2018

 7:00 am – 3:00 pm

 In the ever changing and morphing valuation landscape, this panel details the specifics of new legislation both enacted and pending.
 Presenters include a representative from the AQB, State Regulators and the Appraisal Institute The focus of this presentation is to share the potential impact on you.

 It is imperative to know what new legislation will affect your business practice and prepare for what lies ahead.

 1:30 pm – 5:00 pm

 Emerging Technologies* (CE Session)

 There is a demand from every stakeholder to modernize or reengineer the appraisal process.
 This panel of national experts will tackle emerging technology as well as identify practical application.
 How will block chain be utilized in the valuation space?
 How is big data being used to assist appraisers?
 Is artificial intelligence a threat or an opportunity?
 Be informed.
 Customers of appraisal services are asking the same questions.
 How do we make appraisals better and faster?